Softdrink117/new-astro-city-cashbox-shelf/README.md

 ![Shelf installed with Sega NAOMI for scale.
 Image 2 of 2](./photos/fitTestNaomi2.jpg)
 Additional angles showing the fit, with a Sega NAOMI system for scale.
 Note: These are images of the prototype, and do not include the screw or a proper rear support.
 There is ample space for a cabled NAOMI setup on top of the shelf, without interfering with the operation of the coin door.

+The shelf is designed not to interfere with the normal 'PCB Mounting Board' tray.

 Also notable in these photos is the interior illumination of the cabinet provided by my [Astro City Service Light modification](https://github.com/Softdrink117/new-astro-city-service-light-brackets).

 (Please excuse the lack of final photos, I'll try to remember to add some later.)